 Camellia hiemalis ‘Shishi-Gashira’

 Includes a number of varieties formerly listed as sasanquas but differing in their later, longer bloom and heavier-textured flowers.‘Shishi-Gashira’

 One of the most useful and ornamental shrubs.
-Low growing (3 ft. high and 6 ft. wide),with arching branches that in time pile up tier on tier to make a compact, dark green, glossy-leafed plant.
-Leaves rather small for camellia, giving medium-fine foliage texture.
-Flowers rose red, semidouble to double, 2–2 1/2 in.wide, heavily borne over a long season—fall through winter in a good year.
+Low growing (3 ft. high and 6 ft. wide), with arching branches that in time pile up tier on tier to make a compact, dark green, glossy-leafed plant.
+Leaves are rather small for a camellia, with medium-fine foliage texture.
+Flowers are rose-red, semidouble to double, 2–2 1/2 in. wide, heavily borne over a long season—fall through winter in a good year.
 Full sun or shade.